iafisher/drill/README.md

 ### In-quiz commands
 If a question is erroneously marked incorrect (e.g., because you made a typo), you can mark it correct by entering `!!` at the next question prompt.
 On the next question, you can enter `!!` to mark the previous answer correct.
 You can also enter `!e` or `!edit` to open up the previous question in a text editor, e.g. in case there is a typo in the question text.

-If all else fails, you can directly edit the results file that is created for each quiz.

 ## Development
 Run the test suite with `./t`.
 Any arguments provided to `./t` will be passed on to `cargo test`.